nraymundo/cmsi284/README.md

-# cmsi284
+# cmsi284 - Computer Systems Organization

-Assignments from CMSI 284 - Computer Systems Organization
+### Assignment writeups can be viewed [here](https://github.com/lmu-cmsi284-spring2019/assignments) or in each assignment's respective folder.